Introduction

 Fair trade coffee cost savings refer to the net financial benefit your business gains by sourcing certified fair trade coffee, including price stability, reduced shrinkage, higher customer retention, and operational efficiencies.

 When businesses hear "fair trade," they often picture higher upfront costs.
 But the reality is more nuanced.
 Fair trade certification sets a minimum price — currently $1.60 per pound for conventional Arabica and $2.00 per pound for organic — which is often at or below what specialty coffee already costs.
 Moreover, fair trade encourages direct relationships with cooperatives, cutting out middlemen.
 According to a 2023 report from the Fair Trade Federation, businesses that shifted to fair trade reported an average 12% reduction in supply chain costs due to fewer intermediaries and more predictable pricing.
+This is not just about ethics; it's about smart financial management.

 💡Key Takeaway